lukka/run-vcpkg/README.md

           # `**/path/from/root/of/repo/to/vcpkg.json` to match the desired `vcpkg.json`.
           # vcpkgJsonGlob: '**/vcpkg.json'

-          # This is only needed if running `vcpkg install` is needed at this step.
+          # This is only needed if the command `vcpkg install` must run at this step.
           # Instead it is highly suggested to let `run-cmake` to run vcpkg later on
           # using the vcpkg.cmake toolchain.
 The default is `false`.
           # runVcpkgInstall: true